White Card Shown During A Football Match For The First Time In History

 You would be surprised to know that a white card actually has nothing to do with the players.
 This card is raised in solidarity and praise of a team’s medical staff when they perform a valiant act.

 As per reports, the white card was raised for the medical teams of both Sporting Lisbon and Benfica after they helped a fan who had fainted in the stands during the match.
-To recognise the effort of the medical teams, the referee didn’t hesitate to immediately raise a white card.
+To recognise the effort of the medical teams, the referee didn’t hesitate and immediately raised a white card.

 Twitterati, however, had a somewhat mixed reaction to the move.
 Take a look at what they had to say: